 1. Determine Your Photo Book Specs Before You Format

 Before you begin formatting your book layout, you need to know how you want the final product to look.
 Start with your book size and shape – do you want your book to be landscape, portrait, or square?
-If you want landscape, do you want it larger, like a US Letter or A4 landscape?
+If you want a landscape, do you want it larger, like a US Letter or A4 landscape?
 Or smaller, like a 9×7 landscape?
-Same questions for portrait, and even for square.
+The same questions for portrait, and even for square.

 Beyond your book size, you’ll also want to work out your print details.
 When publishing a photo book on Lulu your interior options will automatically default to Premium Ink (either Black & White or Full Color, your choice) and our highest quality 80# paper, because we want your on-paper print quality to match your on-screen image quality.